-0 Setting Description host HOSTNAME Sets the host name of the ShoutCast / IceCast server. port PORTNUM- Connect to this port number on the specified host.
-BER timeout SEC- Set the timeout for the shout connection in seconds.
-Defaults to 2 seconds.
-ONDS protocol ice- Specifies the protocol that wil be used to connect to the server.
+0.000 Setting Description host HOSTNAME Sets the host name of the ShoutCast / IceCast server. port PORTNUM- Connect to this port number on the specified host.
+BER protocol ice- Specifies the protocol that wil be used to connect to the server.
 The default is "icecast2". cast2 icecast1 shoutcast tls dis- Specifies what kind of TLS to use.
-The default is "disabled" (no TLS). abled auto auto_no_plain rfc2818 rfc2817 mount URI Mounts the MPD stream in the specified URI. user USERNAME Sets the user name for submitting the stream to the server.
+The default is "disabled" (no TLS). abled auto auto_no_j plain rfc2818 rfc2817 mount URI Mounts the MPD stream in the specified URI. user USERNAME Sets the user name for submitting the stream to the server.
 Default is "source". password PWD Sets the password for submitting the stream to the server. name NAME Sets the name of the stream. genre GENRE Sets the genre of the stream (optional). description DE- Sets a short description of the stream (optional).
 SCRIPTION url URL Sets a URL associated with the stream (optional). public yes no Specifies whether the stream should be "public".
 Default is no. encoder PLUGIN Chooses an encoder plugin.
 Default is vorbis vorbis.
 A list of encoder plugins can be found in the encoder plugin reference Encoder plugins.

-2.8.16 sles
+2.8.17 sles